Armenian–Tatar massacres of 1905–1906: Analysis

 According to French writer Claude Anet, who in April 1905 crossed the Caucasus region by automobile, "the many minorities – and, in particular, Azeris (Tatars) and Armenians - resumed ancestral clashes".

 He explained that one of the reasons that the Armenians; whether they formed the trading class, peasants of industrialists; were not liked by the Muslims or the Eastern Orthodox Georgians was because they were Oriental Orthodox Christians (they formed a separate Church whose Catholicos resided in Etchmiadzin, near Yerevan).

 The Armenians faced accusations of "getting rich quickly at the expense of the populations in the midst of which they live and excelling in the money business like the Jews".
-They were universally disliked by the Government and the other ethnic groups in the Caucasus such as Tartars, Georgians, Kurds and Circassians and that they used "bombs for defence instead of hand-to-hand combat".
+They were universally disliked by the Government and the other ethnic groups in the Caucasus such as Tatars, Georgians, Kurds and Circassians and that they used "bombs for defence instead of hand-to-hand combat".

 In government circles, there is a belief that the Armenian secret committees are the instigators of the political unrest in the Caucasus.

 He stated that the Armenians have the most to suffer from anarchy in the Caucasus and that it would be truly inexplicable that the "intelligent and wise" Armenians would perpetuate a state of unrest that is more harmful to them than to any other people.
 The Armenians, who formed the active and commercial class would have the most to lose from strikes, economic unrest, massacres and looting.

 They instead have an interest in the country being appeased and for the order be restored.
 They wanted a just and strong political power that protects them as the current government mistreated them.
 Any intelligent Russian would rejoice with them at the end of the autocratic and bureaucratic regime.

 They were as anti-government as any other group in Russia then.
 And in addition to the causes of discontent that are common to all Russians, they have special reasons for being dissatisfied with the present state of affairs.
 They value their lives, and the government lets them be massacred; then the government confiscated the property of their Church and closed their schools.